SciML/LinearSolve.jl/docs/src/index.md

-# Overview
+# LinearSolve.jl: High-Performance Unified Linear Solvers

-LinearSolve.jl is a high-performance unified interface for the linear solving packages of Julia.
+LinearSolve.jl is a unified interface for the linear solving packages of Julia.
 It interfaces with other packages of the Julia ecosystem to make it easy to test alternative solver packages and pass small types to control algorithm swapping.
 It also interfaces with the